itucsdb1823/Petek/docs/source/installation/index.rst

 Installation
 ==============

 *This project runs separately as frontend and backend.
-In that reason, you need install some requirements separately*
+For that reason, you need install some requirements separately*

 Install this project from github_ repository into your computer.